nymea/nymea-wiki/Snappy.md

 > Ubuntu Core provides transactional updates with rigorous application isolation.
 This is the smallest, safest Ubuntu ever, on devices and on the cloud.
 We’re excited to unleash a new wave of developer innovation with snappy Ubuntu Core! ” - Mark Shuttleworth, founder of Ubuntu and Canonical.

-So we decidet to try the new system to use the advantages of the snappy package system and give you the possibility to play with Ubuntu Core and guh on you [Beaglebone Black](http://beagleboard.org/BLACK) or [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/).
+So we decided to try the new system to use the advantages of the snappy package system and give you the possibility to play with Ubuntu Core and guh on you [Beaglebone Black](http://beagleboard.org/BLACK) or [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/).
 You can find a good documentation of the new operating system from Canonical [Ubuntu Core](https://developer.ubuntu.com/en/snappy/).

-Currently we provide a guh snappy package only `armhf`, but we have planend to change that soon.
+Currently we provide a guh snappy package only `armhf`, but we have planned to change that soon.
 If you want to install guh on you device you can do following:

 ## Install snappy tools